Interdisciplinary Graduate Education Programs (IGEPs)

 - Inspire young scientists to consider how their research, both the questions they pursue and the scientific approaches they utilize, may influence public policy and society.

-- Create an environment where young ecologists, social scientists, and engineers interact closely and learn how to effectively communicate their scientific findings with one another and to decision-making.
+- Create an environment where young natural scientists, social scientists, health scientists and engineers interact closely and learn how to effectively communicate their scientific findings with one another and to decision-making.

 The Macromolecular Science and Engineering graduate degree (MACR) is an interdisciplinary program at Virginia Tech beginning Fall semester, 2001.
 This is a university-based degree program spanning multiple departments and colleges to emphasize fundamental and emerging technological areas in the field of macromolecular science and engineering.
 The interdisciplinary curriculum is comprised of a core requirement and modular approach to coursework.
 A key feature of this modular approach is the flexible integration of cutting-edge research with graduate training.